For ourselves and generations to come

 The plan includes 5 goals, 29 strategies, and 145 tactics.
 The strategies focus on cutting greenhouse gas emissions and adapting to our changing climate in ways that reduce vulnerabilities and ensure a more equitable and resilient Hennepin County.Download the Climate Action Plan

-More and more, Hennepin County residents are starting to notice the effects of climate change – from warming winter temperatures, more extreme precipitation events, and changes in our unique and cherished ecosystems.
+More and more, Hennepin County residents are noticing the effects of climate change — from warming winter temperatures, more extreme rain and snow events, and changes in our valued ecosystems.

-The county supports many programs and initiatives that offer effective ways to respond to climate change, such as providing services to protect vulnerable people, investing in transit, conserving energy use in our buildings, and protecting our tree canopy.
+Hennepin County’s response to climate change is important.
+The county leads in many areas that offer the most effective ways to cut greenhouse gas emissions, such as investing in transit, conserving energy use in our buildings, protecting natural resources, and preventing waste.

 We all have a shared responsibility to do more to combat climate change and protect our local environment.

 So, what can I do?
 Where to focus your climate action

 When thinking about climate change, people often wonder: “So, what can I do?”
 Find questions to ask yourself to help you figure out where best to focus your efforts plus information about the most important climate actions.

 Helping pollinators threatened by climate change

 We rely on pollinators to help plants that we need grow.
 You can help pollinators by making changes in your yard and garden.